 - 1. The Departmental Research Committee (DRC) will be constituted with the following members: - i) Head of the Department, Chairman - ii) One member each from various specializations in the department (maximum 4-6 members) on rotation basis for two years - 2.
-The Student Research Committee (SRC) will be constituted with the following members as proposed by the supervisor(s) and approved by the Head of the Department: - i) One member from DRC, as Chairman - ii) One internal expert in the field from within the department - One external expert, preferably in the synergy area, who may be a faculty member from outside the department to which the student belongs or may be from any educational institute/research laboratory within the tricity - iv) Supervisor(s), Convener

-Note: All recommendations of SRC are to be counter-signed by Chairman DRC before further processing.
+The Student Research Committee (SRC) will be constituted with the following members as proposed by the supervisor(s) and approved by the Head of the Department: - i) One member from DRC, as Chairman - ii) One internal expert in the field from within the department - iii) One external expert, preferably in the synergy area, who may be a faculty member from outside the department to which the student belongs or may be from any educational institute/research laboratory within the tricity - iv) Supervisor(s), Convener - Note: 1.
+All recommendations of SRC are to be counter-signed by Chairman DRC before further processing. - 2.
+The Chairman of SRC would continue in this position even if he/ she ceases to be a member of DRC on expiry of term of DRC.